Mgithub89/Password-Generator/README.md

  After all prompts answered and the user input validated the app generates the password that matches the selected criteria and the password written to the page .

  ### Acceptance Criteria
-GIVEN I need a new, secure password.\n
+GIVEN I need a new, secure password.\newline
-WHEN I click the button to generate a password.\n
-THEN I am presented with a series of prompts for password criteria.\n WHEN prompted for password criteria.\n
+WHEN I click the button to generate a password.\newline THEN I am presented with a series of prompts for password criteria.\newline WHEN prompted for password criteria.\newline
-THEN I select which criteria to include in the password\n WHEN prompted for the length of the password\n
-THEN I choose a length of at least 8 characters and no more than 128 characters\n WHEN prompted for character types to include in the password\n THEN I choose lowercase, uppercase, numeric, and/or special characters\n WHEN I answer each prompt\n
+THEN I select which criteria to include in the password\newline WHEN prompted for the length of the password\newline THEN I choose a length of at least 8 characters and no more than 128 characters\newline WHEN prompted for character types to include in the password\newline THEN I choose lowercase, uppercase, numeric, and/or special characters\newline WHEN I answer each prompt\newline
-THEN my input should be validated and at least one character type should be selected\n WHEN all prompts are answered\n
+THEN my input should be validated and at least one character type should be selected\newline WHEN all prompts are answered\newline
-THEN a password is generated that matches the selected criteria\n WHEN the password is generated\n
+THEN a password is generated that matches the selected criteria\newline WHEN the password is generated\newline
-THEN the password is either displayed in an alert or written to the page\n
+THEN the password is either displayed in an alert or written to the page.

 ### ScreenShot Image
 ![image](Image/Screenshot.jpg)